-External publications-materials distributed or displayed off campus, including, but not limited to, recruiting materials, class schedules, catalogs, handbooks, promotional and informational brochures, banners, billboards, newsletters, exhibits, and special reports.
-Major student-oriented publications such as the Student Handbook and Planner and The Pacer student newspaper are considered external publications.
+External publications-materials distributed or displayed off campus, including, but not limited to, recruiting materials, class schedules, catalogs, handbooks, planners, promotional and informational brochures, banners, billboards, newsletters, exhibits, and special reports.

-Image-a photograph, film, videotape, recording, live transmission, digital or computergenerated visual depiction, or any other reproduction that is made by electronic, mechanical, or other means.
+Image-a photograph, film, videotape, recording, live transmission, digital or computer-generated visual depiction, or any other reproduction that is made by electronic, mechanical, or other means.